What to do in the Garden in April

 Remember that the top growth on potatoes, the haulm, is vulnerable to frost and will need protection if frost strikes.
 Cover with a fleece or cloche.
 Also, given that April and May can be among our driest months, it is important when growing potatoes not to let the tubs or containers dry out.
 If you are only growing a few potatoes, you can plant them all out together later in April.
 There are many other vegetables which are suitable for growing in containers.

-Which Vegetables to Sow in April, and where, inside or out?
+Which Vegetables to Sow in April, and inside or out?

-For April planting, it is important to distinguish between the hardier veg and the more tender.
+For April planting, it is important to distinguish between the hardy veg and the more tender.

-In sheltered areas in April you can plant outside the hardier vegetable such Broad beans, beetroot, carrots, Swiss chard, summer cauliflower, kohlrabi, lettuce, leeks, radish, turnip, spring peas and perpetual spinach.
+In sheltered areas in April, you can plant out the hardier vegetables: Broad beans, beetroot, carrots, Swiss chard, summer cauliflower, kohlrabi, lettuce, leeks, radish, turnip, spring peas and perpetual spinach.

-Tender vegetables will need to be protected which means germinated and grown on under glass, in a greenhouse or conservatory.
+Tender vegetables will need to be protected, which means germinated and grown under glass, in a greenhouse or conservatory.
 Tender vegetables include courgettes, squash, peppers, tomatoes, cucumbers, aubergines, celery, celeriac, French beans, sweetcorn and globe artichokes.
 Only plant out when the risk of frost has passed.

-To prevent the problem of leggy seedlings, if germinating on a windowsill, physically turn the seedling container around each day.
-This is because when the light comes from one source on one side, i.e. a windowsill the seedlings will grow to the light which can make them leggy.
-By regularly turning the pot around, it helps to reduce this.
+To prevent leggy seedlings, which often happen when seedlings are germinated on a windowsill, you should physically turn the seedling container around each day.
+This is because when the light comes from one source on one side, i.e. a windowsill the seedlings will grow towards the light, which can make them leggy.
+Regularly turning the pot around helps to reduce this.

 All peas and beans need a long root run and are best in root trainers which are quite expensive, or toilet roll holders which are cheap.
 Tips and advice on growing peas and beans.

-The planting order for the bean family is that Broad Beans can be planted out in March/April as they are the hardiest of the bean family, followed by Runner beans and French beans if it is sheltered or in May with frost protection.
+The planting order for the bean family is: Broad Beans can be planted out in March/April as they are the hardiest of the bean family, followed by Runner beans and French beans if it is sheltered or in May with frost protection.

 Which vegetables to plant out in April